ICRAR/daliuge/docs/graphs.rst

 Scheduling Algorithms
 """""""""""""""""""""
-Scheduling an Acyclic Directed Graph (DAG) that involves graph partitioning and resource mapping as stated in `Basic steps`_ is known to be an `NP-hard problem <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=210815>`_.
+Optimally scheduling an Acyclic Directed Graph (DAG) that involves graph partitioning and resource mapping as stated in `Basic steps`_ is known to be an `NP-hard problem <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=210815>`_.
 |daliuge| has tailored several heuristics-based algorithms from previous research on `DAG scheduling <http://dl.acm.org/citation.cfm?id=344618>`_
 and `graph partitioning <http://www.sciencedirect.com/science/article/pii/S0743731597914040>`_ to perform these two steps.
 These algorithms are currently configured by |daliuge| to utilise uniform hardware resources.